yousefalatari/ma1sd/docs/features/directory.md

 - Search for users which you are not in contact with yet.
 Super useful for corporations who want to give Matrix access internally, so users can just find themselves **prior** to having any common room(s)
 - Add extra attributes of your backend to extend the search
-- Include your homeserver search results to those found by mxisd
+- Include your homeserver search results to those found by ma1sd

-By integrating mxisd, you get the default behaviour and a bunch of extras, ensuring your users will always find each other.
+By integrating ma1sd, you get the default behaviour and a bunch of extras, ensuring your users will always find each other.

 ## Overview
 This is performed by intercepting the Homeserver endpoint `/_matrix/client/r0/user_directory/search` like so: